David Scorey QC

 David Scorey QC, described as ‘ferociously intelligent’ and ‘a real fighter’, is a commercial litigator who is a ‘ruthless opponent’ and a ‘polished advocate.’
 Instructed by both UK and international clients, David specialises in complex disputes and is ‘commercially focused’ and ‘savvy’.
 He is ‘a deft advocate on his feet’ and ‘a stylish lawyer’ who has ‘an immense presence both in court and when dealing with clients.’
 He acts in domestic and international arbitrations in addition to court litigation (where he has significant appellate experience in the Court of Appeal, House of Lords (as was) and Supreme Court), in addition to the CJEU and ECHR.

-David’s experience of commercial litigation and arbitrations regularly involves jurisdictional issues and aspects of foreign law.
+David’s experience of commercial litigation and arbitration regularly involves jurisdictional issues and aspects of foreign law.
 He has acted in a wide variety of commercial cases, with a particular emphasis on commercial disputes, contracts, financial services and fraud, including dishonest assistance and tracing claims against well-known banks currently being litigated in the Financial List of the High Court.
 David is particularly familiar with heavy and complex cases, often involving coordination of litigation in various jurisdictions and working with teams of lawyers.
-In addition to large and complicated financial litigation, David has extensive expertise in insurance and reinsurance matters, injunctive relief, asset tracing and anti-suit injunctions, banking disputes and regulatory matters.
+In addition to large and complicated financial litigation, David has extensive expertise in insurance and reinsurance matters, injunctive relief, asset tracing, cryptocurrency (tracing, property, ownership) and anti-suit injunctions, banking disputes and regulatory matters.

 David usually acts as leader of a team of barristers or as co-chair with foreign lawyers and has particular experience of working with US attorneys from a variety of jurisdictions.
 First and foremost, David is a practical lawyer which ‘is one of the things that set him apart from other barristers.’
 He is a team player, ‘very approachable and is excellent with clients’ and is able to ‘inspire confidence both with practitioners and in-house teams.’
 David’s broad practice means that he is ‘an incredibly good, deep thinker.
 He is adept at thinking across issues.’